 Step 1: Create First Dye Color

 In a glass bowl mix one cup of hot water, one teaspoon of white vinegar, and 5-10 drops of food coloring.
 The dye in this bowl will be the base color of your egg, so we recommend using a lighter shade of dye.
 Use a spoon to place a hard-boiled egg into each bowl, making sure the egg is completely submerged in the liquid.
 Let the egg sit in the dye for just one minute—this ensures you'll have a shade light enough to show the marbleized pattern.
 Remove and place the colored egg on a paper towel to dry.
 The dyed Easter eggs will need to be completely dry before you dip them again.

 While the dyed eggs dry, prepare the oil mixture that will give your eggs a marbled look.
 Since the oil mixture adds a second color to the dyed egg, it will need to be quite a bit more saturated.
 In a new bowl mix approximately 20 drops of food coloring with one cup of warm water.
 Add one tablespoon of vegetable oil and use a spoon to gently mix.

 Related: 40+ Creative Ways to Dye Easter Eggs

 When the eggs are dry, use a spoon to add one colored egg to the vegetable oil mix.
 Gently roll the egg around in the dye bath and remove it when you notice a marbleized Easter egg effect.
 Keep in mind that if you leave the egg in the mixture too long, it will turn a solid color.

 Step 4: Dry and Display

-After removing the egg, lightly blot excess water and oil from the egg using a paper towel ($10 for 10 rolls, Walmart) and let dry completely before displaying.
+After removing the egg, lightly blot excess water and oil from the egg using a paper towel and let dry completely before displaying.
 For a touch of shine, rub the marble-looking Easter eggs with oil.
 Try varying the color combinations and oil swirls to create a pretty display of dyed Easter eggs.